 Three benefits of a best-of-breed WMS

-Today, there are many cases where an ERP platform might make more sense, especially as data moves to the cloud and fixes can be delivered as you need them.
-The advantages for a best-of-breed WMS now come down to advanced functionality such as transport logistics or machine tool nesting programs, but they should be weighed against future company growth and budgets.
+Today, there are many scenarios where an ERP platform might make more sense, especially as data moves to the cloud and software updates can be delivered seamlessly.
+However, the advantages of a best-of-breed WMS remain significant, particularly in terms of advanced functionalities such as transport logistics or machine tool nesting programs.
+These advantages should be carefully weighed against future company growth and budget considerations.

 What’s the difference?